-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West New York is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, West New York isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West New York are a mix of both white- and blue-collar jobs.
 Overall, West New York is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in West New York who work in sales jobs (9.33%), office and administrative support (8.91%), and food service (8.50%).

 Also of interest is that West New York has more people living here who work in computers and math than 95% of the places in the US.